Heroin Addiction Treatment Options

 The Windward Way Treatment philosophy is all about offering both compassion & fully customizable structured care.
 We have crafted our addiction treatment program to be your “hope-away-from-home.”
 Since our experts continually receive regularly ongoing training of how to offer the utmost quality rehab for heroin possible, we will be providing you or your loved one the care he deserves.

 No one begins the use of any substance ever believing that he will eventually need heroin addiction treatment.
-Given heroin’s capacity to wreck lives and its status as one of the greatest habit-forming substances in existence, it has proven itself—time and again—as enemy #1 for the men who enter our program.
+Given heroin’s capacity to wreck lives and its status as one of the greatest habit-forming substances in existence, it has proven itself—time and again—as enemy #1 for the men and women who enter our program.
 The facts speak for themselves, heroin can and does kill thousands each year.
 Don’t become another unfortunate statistic; call our treatment center now 855-491-7694.

 Don’t think for a second that we’d shy away from this challenge!
 Instead, Windward Way brings you an intricately structured, empathetic, and hope-filled therapy to deliver new life for those addicted to heroin.
-Young men just like you find recovery every day at Windward Way’s heroin addiction rehab.
+People just like you find recovery every day at Windward Way’s heroin addiction rehab.
 Our addiction and recovery pros can give you the answers you’re after.
 855-491-7694.

 Heroin: A Highly Addictive Substance We Treat Effectively and with Care